-We are all about the hidden narratives – the sections of society that have previously been ignored by museums.
+We are all about making hidden lives visible – the sections of society that have been left out of traditional museum narratives.

 We work with local people to creatively explore collections of objects that belong to ordinary people – diaries, documents, love letters photographs and more.

-These then form the exhibitions of MOOP, which reveal the power of objects to tell ordinary people's stories.
-We are all about the hidden narratives – the sections of society that have previously been ignored by museums.
+The results of this practice become the exhibits and installations displayed in our ‘pop-up’ museum.
+Revealing the power and ability of objects to tell ordinary people's stories.
+We are all about making visible hidden lives – the sections of society that have been left out of traditional museum narratives.

 Our first pop-up museum took place at The Spire during the Brighton Fringe Festival in 2018, where we won the Brighton Fringe Visual Arts Award in Association with HOUSE and AOH.